FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 The main class ```RC_classifier``` contained in [modules.py](https://github.com/FilippoMB/Reservoir-model-space-classifier/blob/master/code/modules.py) permits to specify, train and test an RC-classifier.
 The RC-classifier is configured by passing to the constructor of the class ```RC_classifier``` a set of parameters.
 To get an idea, you can check in ```example.py``` where the parameters are specified through a dictionary (config).

-The available configuration parameters are listed in the following and, for the sake of clarity, are grouped according to which part of the architecture they refer to.
+The available configuration parameters are listed in the following and, for the sake of clarity, are grouped according to which module of the architecture they refer to.

 **1. Reservoir parameters:**